 4G data cards surged 313 percent on year basis, the market research firm said in its report released Wednesday.
 One needs to note that the base is quite low.

-Bharti Airtel, India's No. 1 carrier, is the only telecom players, which has introduced 4G services in the country in Bangalore, Kolkata, Pune and some parts of Punjab.
+Bharti Airtel, India's No. 1 carrier, is the only telecom player, which has introduced 4G services in the country in Bangalore, Kolkata, Pune, and some parts of Punjab.

 Reliance Jio Infocomm, the only pan-Indian BWA license holder, will launch 4G services later this year, which will further fuel the growth of 4G data cards in the country, observers say.

-Major players like Huawei, ZTE and Micromax have already launched WI-FI data cards, while other major players are also expected to enter Indian WI-FI data card market over the coming quarters.
+Major players like Huawei, ZTE, and Micromax have already launched WI-FI data cards, while other major players are also expected to enter the Indian WI-FI data card market over the coming quarters.

 Chinese gear maker Huawei led the overall market in the January-March quarter, followed by ZTE in the CDMA segment and Micromax in the GSM segment.

-During the January-March period, the CDMA segment grew 18 per cent, whereas the GSM segment saw a decline of 16 per cent.
-GSM-based data cards had 63 per cent share of the overall data card shipment versus 37 per cent shipment of the CDMA-based data cards.
+During the January-March period, the CDMA segment grew 18 percent, whereas the GSM segment saw a decline of 16 percent.
+GSM-based data cards had a 63 percent share of the overall data card shipment versus 37 percent shipment of the CDMA-based data cards.

-According to the report, data cards with speed of 7.2 MBPS captured around 43 per cent of the total market share.
+According to the report, data cards with a speed of 7.2 MBPS captured around 43 percent of the total market share.